batiste/sprite.js/README.rst

-    cycle.next() // apply the next cycle to the sprite cycle.next(2) // apply the second next cycle to the sprite cycle.reset() // reset the cycle to the original position
+    cycle.next() // apply the next cycle to the sprite cycle.next(2) // apply the second next cycle to the sprite cycle.reset() // reset the cycle to the original position cycle.repeat = false // if set to false, the animation will stop automaticaly after one run

 Input object